Chapter 1 : it's all in the details

 “And what is that to us?” was all Dad said.

 You know how grief changes people and all?
-Well, Mam shut herself off, and whenever anyone entered the room she was in she would throw up her arms and drop whatever she was holding, saying, “Can I get a moment?
-Just a moment?
+Mam shut herself off, and once I walked into the room she was in and she threw up her arms, saying, “Can I get a moment in my own house?
 Give me one, will you?”
-She would storm away but there was no real life in her stride.
-When she put her hands on her hips as she always does, her elbows became thin sharp blades.
-Her face seemed to have shrunk below the reef of her cheekbones.
+She stormed away but there was no real life in her stride.
+When she put her hands on her hips like she always does, her elbows became thin sharp blades.
+Her face was all cheekbones, a jagged reef of them.
 And Dad no longer slept.
 I found him downstairs one morning at 4am, sitting at the kitchen table, his face pressed into his hands, groaning into his palms over and over again.

 I didn’t return to Hogwarts.
 I couldn’t.
-Instead, I got a job at the newly reopened Florean Fortescue’s Ice-cream Parlour, though Florean was killed in the war and it was now run by his sister, Felice Fortescue.
-For the next few months, I did menial things like reapplying Freezing Charms, and shovelling ice-cream into cones and glass shell bowls.
+Instead, I got a job at the newly reopened Florean Fortescue’s Ice-cream Parlour, though Florean was killed in the war and it was now run by his sister, Freesia Fortescue.
+For the next few months, I did menial things like shovelling ice-cream into cones and glass shell bowls and counting out change in Sickles and Knuts.
 I left my folks for a while – I couldn’t stand to be around them – and lived with the same aunt, who never asked questions, and whose house Colin and I had taken refuge in.

 Of course I returned home in the end.
 I went back to the room we shared.
 I peeled through his belongings.
 I found all his photos.
 I looked at every one of them, memorising them.
 The pieces his eyes had seen, that his viewer had caught.

 The wall on his side of the room had been plastered ground to ceiling with the hundreds of mug shots of strangers he’d taken that summer long ago.
-I tried to pull off all the pictures, but the sticky tape left yellow marks and I couldn’t fucking stand them so I put all the pictures back.
+I tried to pull off all the pictures, but the sticky tape left yellow marks and I couldn’t fucking stand them and I scraped at the walls for ages with my nails but they stayed and so I put all the pictures back.
 I had to put up with a wall full of strangers glaring, grimacing, pouting, smirking, blowing kisses, and squinting at me – all because Colin had asked them to.

 I went round to see Doris.
 I hadn’t seen her for years and I couldn’t think of a reason why but she didn’t ask.
 She looked older and there was a limp in her step, and her long grey hairs were falling out, catching in the lint of her cardigan.